Swayam04600/Count-Down-Timmer/README.md

 - **Start/Stop Control:** Start, pause, or stop the timer at any point.
 - **Clear Display:** Shows the remaining time in an easy-to-read format.
 - **Responsive Design:** Compatible with various devices, including desktop and mobile.
-- **Alert Notification:** Optional notification when the timer reaches zero.

 ## Usage